nautobot/nautobot-ansible/docs/plugins/tag_module.rst

         <div class="ansible-option-cell">

-      content type(s).
+      Tags content type(s).
 These match app.endpoint and the endpoint is singular.

       e.g. dcim.device, ipam.ipaddress (more can be found in the examples)